dsnet/godoc/README.md

     The example above emits a TAR archive to stdout, which we immediately extract into some output directory.
-    Afterwards, we change the working directory that output directory and use Python's SimpleHTTPServer module to serve the statically generated files.
+    Afterwards, we change the working directory into the output directory and use Python's SimpleHTTPServer module to serve the statically generated files.